commercionetwork/commercionetwork/docs/nodes/validator-node-handling.md

 :::

 ## Unjail procedure
-In case a validator ended up jail for downtime, it is necessary that the wallet that created the validator performs a ujail transaction.
+In case a validator ended up jailed for downtime, it is necessary that the wallet that created the validator performs an unjail transaction.
 The follow command must be performed

 ```bash